Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Discussion

 \subsection{Limitations of this study}

-Several studies are expected to build upon this work.
-Two promising directions are the inclusion of colour information and the exploration of a wider range of injected dwarf galaxy morphologies.
+We expect that several studies will build upon this work.
+Two promising directions for future work are the inclusion of colour information and the exploration of a wider range of injected dwarf galaxy morphologies.
 This subsection outlines these two avenues.

 For this paper, we have considered only the $\IE$ band, as its greater depth and higher resolution compared to the NIR bands make it the optimal detection band in \Euclid.
 This is especially true in the Local Universe, where dwarf galaxies that are undetected in the $\IE$ band are not expected to be detectable in any of the NIR bands.
 Nevertheless, a new study will be required to test the impact of background subtraction on the colours of dwarf galaxies.
-Indeed, not only can the second background subtraction performed by MER alter the measured colour of Local Universe objects, but a first source of error may arise from the initial background subtraction, which is calculated differently in the VIS and NIR pipelines (especially, in the NIR pipeline, the background is computed at the scale of each of its 16 single $10\,\arcmin\times10\,\arcmin$ detectors, see also \citealt{Q1-TP003}).
-Including the study of the NIR bands would also allow us to assess how colour selection can improve the detection and identification of dwarf galaxies (in particular distant ones, which cannot be distinguished from background sources using the $\IE$ image alone).
+Indeed, not only can the second background subtraction performed by MER alter the measured colour of Local Universe objects, but a first source of error may arise from the initial background subtraction, which is calculated differently in the VIS and NIR pipelines (especially, in the NIR pipeline, the background is computed at the scale of each of its 16 single $10\,\arcmin\times10\,\arcmin$ detectors; see also \citealt{Q1-TP003}).
+Including the study of the NIR bands would also allow for assessment of how colour selection can improve the detection and identification of dwarf galaxies (in particular distant ones, which cannot be distinguished from background sources using the $\IE$ image alone).